 - 4. All agents are forcedly moved into the NotReady state.
 New calls can no longer be distributed to these agents. - 5.
 All new INVITE requests are rejected with a configurable error response (the option shutdown-sip-reject-code).
 All new calls initiated by T-Library requests are rejected. - 6.
 Agents on this SIP Server instance are forcedly logged out as they end their calls with an appropriate reason code.
 Once there are no more calls on this SIP Server, it shuts down. - 7.
 If the agents use Genesys Interaction Workspace, then they are logged in automatically at Site 1.
 SIP Server at Site 1 now handles all calls.

 Deploying SIP Business Continuity

-This chapter describes how to deploy SIP Business Continuity and contains the following sections:
+This pages describes how to deploy SIP Business Continuity in different scenarios, environments, and modes: